This blog post was originally posted on January 14, 2014 and was updated on March 17, 2017.

 The most famous place to get your hands on a plate-full of churros—or their thicker, richer cousin porras—is San Gines, where Madrileños have been devouring the sweet fried treat for more than 100 years.
-We also love the homemade porras and churros at Bar Chocolate—one of the stops on our Hidden Madrid Food & Market Adventure!
+We also love the homemade porras and churros at Bar Chocolat—one of our food tour partnersin the Huertas Neighborhood.

 6. Oreja a la Plancha

 When in Spain, eat as the Spaniards eat!
 And in this case, that includes pig ear.
 A popular dish among Spaniards, oreja is typically only for the boldest of foreign travelers.
 Oreja a la plancha, literally “pan-seared ear” is typically served as a ración, or large portion, and eaten with toothpicks.
 It is often sprinkled with salt or paprika and occasionally fresh-squeezed lemon.

 Unlike other parts of Spain where oreja is almost always served by itself, in Madrid you can often find chunks of bacon or mushrooms mixed in with the dish.